 I want to always be available for my children while still having a strong sense of identity.
 I want to feel successful and healthy, worry less about finances, and enjoy the good things in life so that I can be the best version of myself.

 And here’s my purpose:

 I want to use my organizational, planning and communication skills to support and inspire others without judgment, by acknowledging and encouraging each person to be the best version of themselves through my online business and volunteer efforts.

 My oldest daughter was almost five before I hit my breaking point and realized that I could spend more time with my children and still make extra money to help support our family.
-Once I became a stay-at-home mom I quickly realized I needed more for myself than just being a mom.
-Don’t get me wrong, being a mom is the most important job I have, but I needed to feel a sense of fulfillment outside of motherhood.
-I needed to challenge myself and connect with others.
+Once I became a stay-at-home mom I quickly realized I needed more for myself than being a mom.
+Being a mom is the most important and fulfilling job I have, but I needed to feel a sense of self outside of motherhood.
+I wanted to challenge myself and connect with others.

-Finding your why and your purpose doesn’t usually happen overnight, however, I’ve created a free worksheet to help you get started on finding yours.
-The four-page worksheet encourages you to ask yourself a few tough questions to find what really drives you and what you want in life.
-I developed this worksheet through several different experiences that I used to develop my own why.
-Keep in mind that your why is not final.
+Finding your “why” and your purpose doesn’t usually happen overnight, however, I’ve created a free worksheet to help you get started on finding yours.
+The five-page worksheet encourages you to ask yourself a few tough questions to find what really drives you, what your strengths are and what you want in life.
+I developed this worksheet through several different experiences that I used to develop my own “why.”
+Keep in mind that your “why” is not final.
 It will change over time as you begin to find more success in living a life of purpose and fulfillment.